MicrosoftDocs/memdocs/memdocs/use-docs.md

 - Localization: Feedback about content translation.
 - Search engine optimization (SEO): Feedback about problems searching for content.
 Include the search engine, keywords, and target article in the comments.

-If you create an issue for non-doc-related topics, Microsoft will close the issue and redirect you to a better feedback channel.
+If you create an issue for something not related to docs, Microsoft will close the issue and redirect you to a better feedback channel.
 For example:

 - Product feedback for [Configuration Manager](configmgr/core/understand/find-help.md#product-feedback) or [Intune](https://microsoftintune.uservoice.com/forums/291681-ideas)
 - [Product questions](/answers/products/mem)